-- 1. The Theology, Religion, and Philosophy of Religion Tripos shall consist of three Parts, Part I, Three Parts.
-Part IIA, and Part IIB. - 2.
-In any year in which candidates for honours in the Theology, Religion, and Philosophy of Timetables.
-Religion Tripos and candidates for honours in some other Tripos desire to offer papers common to both Triposes, the timetables for the examinations shall be arranged accordingly.
+1. The Theology, Religion, and Philosophy of Religion Tripos shall consist of three Parts, Part I, Part IIA, and Part IIB.

-subjects
+Notice of subjects

-3. Public notice of all the variable subjects selected for the examinations in any year shall be given by the Faculty Board of Divinity before the end of the Easter Term of the year next preceding the examination concerned; provided that the Board shall have the power of subsequently issuing amendments if they have due reason for doing so and if they are satisfied that no student's preparation for the examination is adversely affected.
+2. Public notice of all the variable papers available for examination in any year shall be given by the Faculty Board of Divinity before the end of the Lent Term of the year next preceding the examination; provided that the Board shall have the power of subsequently issuing amendments if they have due reason for doing so and if they are satisfied that no student's preparation for the examination is adversely affected.
+The Faculty Board shall have power when they give notice of the variable papers selected for a particular examination to announce any restriction on the combination of papers that a candidate may offer.

-4. The Faculty Board of Divinity shall have power to issue supplementary regulations defining or limiting all or any of the subjects of the examinations and to publish lists of books or of documents.
-Such lists of books or documents and other reading lists for papers shall be made available in the Faculty Library by the end of the Full Easter Term of the year next preceding the examination.
+3. The Faculty Board of Divinity shall have power to issue supplementary regulations defining or limiting all or any of the subjects of the examinations and to publish lists of books or of documents.
 The Faculty Board shall also have power to alter such supplementary regulations and such lists, due care being taken that sufficient notice is given of any change.